Angel Kyodo williams: Career

-In 1996, she and Rebecca Walker, daughter of novelist Alice Walker, opened Kokobar, the first cybercafe owned and operated by African-American women, in Fort Greene, Brooklyn, with financial backing from, among others, rockstar Tracy Chapman, filmmaker Spike Lee and Rita Owens (mother of Dana Owens, aka Queen Latifah.)
-Walker withdrew from the affairs of the business and left it to Williams shortly after it opened.
+In 1996, she and Rebecca Walker, daughter of novelist Alice Walker, opened Kokobar, the first cybercafe owned and operated by African-American women, in Fort Greene, Brooklyn, with financial backing from, among others, rockstar Tracy Chapman, filmmaker Spike Lee and Rita Owens (mother of Dana Owens, a.k.a.
+Queen Latifah).
+Walker withdrew from the affairs of the business and left it to williams shortly after it opened.
 Sheriffs began to remove the physical property of the cafe, allegedly because of Chapman's unpaid loan.
 This caused the cafe to close in 1997.

-In 2000, Williams wrote 'Being Black: Zen and the Art of Living With Fearlessness and Grace', a nonfiction work published by Putnam/Penguin, to introduce more Black people and people of color to Buddhist principles.
-She sought to use Buddhism's "profoundly anti-elitist, anti-authoritarian, and antisectarian essence to revitalize" black identity politics and practice in America.
+In 2000, williams wrote Being Black: Zen and the Art of Living With Fearlessness and Grace, a nonfiction work published by Putnam/Penguin, to introduce more Black people and people of color to Buddhist principles.
+She sought to use Buddhism's "profoundly anti-elitist, anti-authoritarian, and antisectarian essence to revitalize" Black identity politics and practice in America.

-In 2003, Waxploitation Records founder Jeff Antebi approached Williams's publisher to create a musical companion to Being Black.
+In 2003, Waxploitation Records founder Jeff Antebi approached williams's publisher to create a musical companion to Being Black.
 The CD, published by Spun Records, features work by well-known hiphop artists, MCs and producers, including Blackalicious, will.i.am of The Black Eyed Peas, DJ Jazzy Jeff, Jurassic 5 and King Britt, among others.
 The CD includes both original and existing music "inspired by" the book.
 Poet Ursula Rucker performs vocal interludes that are quotes of Williams taken directly from the book.
 A Japan-distributed import version was released shortly after the American release.

 In 2003, she also received a Spiritual Activism Fellowship, along with seven others considered at the forefront of that field.

 Later that year, she moved from New York City to Oakland, California, and in January 2004 founded the New Dharma Meditation Center, serving as teacher and spiritual director.
 The center was established specifically to serve the spiritual needs of people of color while developing an approach to training that viewed individual, community and social transformation as a spiritual practice.
 Williams consistently challenged the established Buddhist communities in America, which are largely white, to make people of color welcome in practice settings, which she regarded as a failure of that population.
 Beginning in a small sublet, it transitioned to a three-story Victorian home on the border of Emeryville.

 Having grown into a residential practice center with a focus on social transformation, the New Dharma Meditation Center moved in 2007 to its current home in Berkeley, California.
 There, it was renamed the Center for Urban Peace and in 2009 became the Center for Transformative Change (CXC).

 Williams has been featured on the Oxygen Channel and CNNfn, and has appeared in The New York Times, Boston Globe, Village Voice, Wired, Essence, and other publications.
-She now focuses her attention on the emerging field of "transformative social change", an approach to social justice outcomes Williams deems a new social movement and is credited with coining the phrase for with respect to this area and field of work by way of several essays.
+She now focuses her attention on the emerging field of "transformative social change" — an approach to social justice outcomes williams deems a new social movement — and is credited with coining the phrase for with respect to this area and field of work by way of several essays.